 Fiction – bestsellers, new titles, young adult fiction (for Y9/10+), classics novels, hidden gems, series and speed reads.
 We believe there is a book for everyone!

-Newspaper - We have a subscription to First News, this arrives in the library every Friday feel free to come in and have a read, find out what is currently happening in the world.
-There is lots of activities in the paper to do as well
+Newspaper - We have a subscription to First News, this arrives in the library every Friday feel free to come in and have a read and find out what is currently happening in the world.
+There is lots of activities in the paper to do as well.

 ebooks and Digital audiobooks – Sheffield Libraries has a huge range of ebooks, audio books and magazines, free to all library users.
 These can be downloaded onto most mobile tablets, e-readers, PCs and other devices Please contact Mrs Fazackerley at email@example.com if you need help doing this

 If you are in school the library is still open for you to come in on a Monday and a Thursday.
 The hours below will resume after lockdown.